 • pool conjunctivitis

-• chlamydial uveitis (inflammation of the choroid)
+• chlamydial uveitis (inflammation of the uvea of the eye)

 • conjunctivitis with Reiter's syndrome

-2Array (=> Venereology => Dermatology => Chlamydia) Array (=> 5 => 9 => 29) Array (=> https://venerologia.policlinica.ru/prices-venerology.html => https: // policlinica .ru / prices-dermatology.html =>. html) 29
+2Array ( => Venereology => Dermatology => Chlamydia) Array ( => 5 => 9 => 29) Array ( => https://venerologia.policlinica.ru/prices-venerology.html => https://policlinica .ru/prices-dermatology.html =>.html) 29

 Ophthalmochlamydia often “accompanies” a disease such as Reiter's syndrome.
 But the mechanisms of occurrence, transmission, spread and features of chlamydial eye damage in this disease have not yet been fully elucidated.

-ONLY IN MARCH savings - 15%
+ONLY IN MARCHsaving - 15%

-1000 rubles taking an ECG with decoding
+1000 rubles ECG recording with interpretation

 - 25%primary